cosmos/ibc-go/docs/migrations/v5-to-v6.md

 The `ibc-go/v6` release introduces a new set of migrations for `27-interchain-accounts`.
 Ownership of ICS27 channel capabilities is transferred from ICS27 authentication modules and will now reside with the ICS27 `controller` submodule moving forward.

-For chains which contain a custom authentication module using the ICS27 `controller` submodule this requires a migration function to be included in the chain upgrade handler.
+For chains which contain a custom authentication module using the ICS27 controller submodule this requires a migration function to be included in the chain upgrade handler.
 A subsequent migration handler is run automatically, asserting the ownership of ICS27 channel capabilities has been transferred successfully.

-For chains which *do not* contain a custom authentication module using the ICS27 `controller` submodule this migration is not required.
+This migration is not required for chains which *do not* contain a custom authentication module using the ICS27 `controller` submodule.

 This migration facilitates the addition of the ICS27 `controller` submodule `MsgServer` which provides a standardised approach to integrating existing forms of authentication such as `x/gov` and `x/group` provided by the Cosmos SDK.

-For more information please refer to [ADR 009](https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-009-v6-ics27-msgserver.md).
+For more information please refer to [ADR 009](../architecture/adr-009-v6-ics27-msgserver.md).

 #### Upgrade proposal